visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/index.rst

 time-varying vector field producing streamlines or pathlines, respectively.
 A streamline is path rendered by an integrator that uses the same vector field for the entire integration.
-A pathline uses the vector field that is in-step with the integrator, so as the integrator steps through time, it renders from the vector field at that new time step.
+A pathline uses the vector field that is in-step with the integrator, so as the integrator steps through time, it uses the vector field at that new time step.

 Pathline Options: